 The Government has announced that it will accept changes made by the Senate to the Treasury Laws Amendment (Enterprise Tax Plan) Bill 2016.
 The Bill will likely be passed by the House of Representatives in the next parliamentary session.

 The Bill implements the Government’s plan to increase the Small Business Entity (“SBE”) turnover from $2m to $10m.
-Increasing the threshold provides a greater number of small businesses the opportunity to access numerous SBE concessions.
+Increasing the threshold provides a greater number of small businesses the opportunity to access numerous small business entity concessions.
 These changes apply from 1 July 2016.

 Am I a Small Business Entity taxpayer?